-- 1. Understand the basics of the Netflix business model. - 2.
+- 1. Understand the basics of the two services operating under the Netflix business model. - 2.
 Recognize the downside the firm may have experienced from an early IPO. - 3.
-Appreciate why other firms found Netflix's market attractive, and why many analysts incorrectly suspected Netflix was doomed.
+Appreciate why other firms found Netflix's market attractive, and why many analysts incorrectly suspected Netflix was doomed. - 4.
+Understand the factors that led to customer exodus and stock market collapse, and identify mistakes Netflix made in rebranding the firm and splitting its offerings.